 Tramcars depart about every thirty minutes.
 The ride to the top takes about 12 minutes.
 At the halfway point, you will pass by the descending gondola.

 If you’re afraid of heights, you can sit in the center of the gondola, and before you know it, you will be at the top of the mountain.
 Be sure to bring along several layers of clothing, especially in the winter.
 It can be 90 degrees at Valley station and quite cool when you arrive at the mountain station.

 Things to do Mountain Station

-At mountain station, you will find the Top of the Tram Restaurant and a fantastic view of Palm Springs in the valley below.
+You will find the top of the Tram Restaurant and a fantastic view of Palm Springs in the valley below at the mountain station.
 After taking in the view, there are miles of trails to explore in Long Valley.
-Some folks just like to relax and enjoy the cool mountain air.
+Some folks like to relax and enjoy the cool mountain air.

 Palm Springs Tram Trails

 Long Valley Discovery Trail is an easy short loop trail that starts just outside of Mountain stations ( down the stairway.)
 Another popular trail is the Desert View Trail which offers some amazing views of the Coachella Valley below.

 More experienced hikers can tackle the Mount San Jacinto Peak Trail, an 11-mile round trip to the second-highest point in Southern California.
 Check at the Valley Ranger Station for maps and trail conditions before attempting any longer hikes.

 If you visit during the winter, cross-country, ski, and snowshoe rental equipment are available at the winter adventure center.
 Bring along warm clothing for your trip up the mountain, winters are frigid, and it can be quite cool even in the summer.